 As mentioned earlier, Setrock Creek Falls sits at the base of Mount Mitchell, the highest mountain east of the Rockies and the Mississippi River.
 The 75-foot waterfall is a multi-layer cascade that ranges from a slow trickle to heavy flow, depending on the amount of recent rainfall.

 The photo above is from a visit during a fairly wet period during the summer.
 In fact, we got drenched on the way back from the waterfall.

-The trail that leads to Setrock Creek Falls is part of the Mountains to Sea Trail and the Mount Mitchell State Trail.
+The 0.5-mile trail that leads to Setrock Creek Falls is part of the Mountains to Sea Trail and the Mount Mitchell State Trail.
 A great organization, NC High Peaks, works hard to preserve this trail and many others in the area.

 We once interviewed Jake Blood from the nonprofit organization for an episode of NC Travel Chat!